 4. Rainbow Dash Number Cake

-5. Rainbow Dash Mane Cake
+5. Rainbow Dash Flower Cake

 6. Small Rainbow Dash Smash Cake